massung/r-cade/README.md

 ### No External Assets

-You will never find code in `r-cade` for loading of sprites, sounds, music, or any other kind of asset.
+You will never find external asset loading code in `r-cade` (e.g. sprites, sounds, levels, etc).
 This is for two reasons:

-1. Often times what holds kids back is the idea that they can't draw and don't know how to make good sounds, etc.
+1. Often times what holds kids back is the idea that they can't draw or create good sounds, etc. Or they are lacking access to the tools to make them.

 2. Image and audio assets end up abstracting away much of what's actually happening under-the-hood.
 This is great later on, but if you begin too abstracted, I believe it can hinder long-term growth.